What is pre-eclampsia?

 Am I at risk of developing pre-eclampsia?

 As we don’t know the exact causes of pre-eclampsia, it’s hard to predict who will develop it during pregnancy and who won’t.
-However, you are considered at greater risk if:
+However, there are some things that tell health professionals that you are at greater risk of pre-eclampsia.

-- This is your first pregnancy/your first pregnancy with a new partner/first pregnancy in 10 years
+- this is your first pregnancy/your first pregnancy with a new partner

 - you are having a multiple pregnancy (twins, triplets or more)

 - you, your mother or sister have already had pre-eclampsia during pregnancy

 - you have a BMI (body mass index) of 35 or more

 You will also be offered a daily dose of aspirin from 12 weeks if you have TWO of the above.

 There is also some evidence that women who become pregnant from egg donation are more susceptible to pre-eclampsia.